BrandenEK/Blasphemous.ModdingAPI/README.md

 ### Harmony Patching

 Most mods will want to patch game functions with harmony.
 The actual patching is already handled by the modding api, so all the mod has to do is create the patch functions.
+Refer to the harmony docs on how to implement patches: ***Link to harmony***.

 ## Examples